NNEK15000U CANCELLED: Nutrition in Global Health

 Form: Oral examination.
 24 hours preparation and 30 minutes examination.

-Students who have not fulfilled exam registration requirements must pass all three required online tests no later than 2 weeks prior to reexamination.
+Students who have not fulfilled exam registration requirements must pass all required online tests no later than 2 weeks prior to reexamination.

 Criteria for exam assesment